Bodybuilding.com Store Articles Forum BodySpace

 Lately articles fighting over whey or casein have bombarded us bodybuilders.
-Is casein all you need, or is whey is all you need?
-Let's go over a few common & popular proteins and when they should be used.
+Learn about a few common & popular proteins.

 Lately articles fighting over whey or casein have bombarded us bodybuilders.
 Some say that casein is all you need, others say whey is all you need.
 In this article I am going to go over a few of the most common and popular proteins and when they should be used.